 On July 28, 2010, the Department of Toxic Substances (DTSC) issued a letter to PG&E entitled East Ravine and Compressor Station Well Installation, Pacific Gas and Electric Company, Topock Compressor Station, California (EPA ID NO. CAT080011729) (DTSC, 2010).
 This letter directed PG&E to submit an addendum to the Revised Work Plan for East Ravine Groundwater Investigation (Work Plan) (CH2M HILL, 2008b) for approval by DTSC and DOI.
-The addendum to the 2008 Work Plan (Addendum) will be use Please include both direction letters groundwater characterization of the East Ravine area of the as attachments to this Addendum as groundwater underneath the TCS.
+The addendum to the 2008 Work Plan (Addendum) will be use Please include both direction letters groundwater characterization of the East Ravine area of thas attachments to this Addendum as groundwater underneath the TCS. there are directives contained in the

-The 2008 Work Plan describes the objectives, technical applementation administrative approvals, implementation (ERGI), which was implemented in 2009.
+The 2008 Work Plan describes the objectives, technical appletters that are not explicitly investigative methods, administrative approvals, implemendiscussed in the Addendum. plans for the East Ravine Groundwater Investigation (ERGI), which was implemented in 2009.
 This Addendum describes the objectives for the combined ERGI/TCS investigation, the rationale for investigation locations, additional implementation items not included in the Work Plan, and a proposed schedule.
 Therefore, additional information related to the rationale for, and implementation of, the scope of work as directed in the July 28, 2010 letter from DTSC is provided as a supplement to the existing Work Plan.
 This Addendum is organized such that sections below directly correlate to the Work Plan.